codelibs/intaste/docs/README.md

-# Assera Documentation Index
+# Intaste Documentation Index

 **Last Updated:** 2025-10-12
 **Version:** 1.0

-Welcome to the Assera documentation!
-This index provides a comprehensive guide to all technical documentation for the Assera AI-assisted search platform.
+Welcome to the Intaste documentation!
+This index provides a comprehensive guide to all technical documentation for the Intaste AI-assisted search platform.

 ---